 The Summer Lunch Program goes beyond just providing food.
 In 2016, we partnered with Lakota Child Nutrition, which now provides lunches at community lunch sites, freeing up time for volunteers to show God's Love in other ways.
 Many of the volunteers read, mentor and do other fun activities with the children.
 They have taken the kids on field trips and organized bike parades, for example.
-The Midpointe Library Book Mobile also visits each lunch site periodically throughout the summer.
+The Midpointe Library and police/fire departments also visit each lunch site periodically throughout the summer.

 Due to COVID-19 constraints in 2020, volunteers were unable to assist with the lunches and were required to maintain social distancing.
 Instead, volunteers put together weekly children activity packs, groceries were provided to the children and their families, popsicles and other snack items were provided to enjoy and adult lunches were given at many of the sites.
 Some volunteers were even able to assist children with reading and writing while maintaining physical distance.
 As a result of the modified program, over 250 children and their families were served by Faith Alliance volunteers!

 For more information or to volunteer, contact: